Abstracted-Labs/saturn-sdk/docs/pages/getting-started.md

 const api = await ApiPromise.create({ provider: wsProvider });
 ```

-In this step, we're creating a WebSocket provider with our node's URL and passing it to `ApiPromise.create()` method to establish the connection.
+In this step, imagine constructing a communication bridge (WebSocket provider) with the address of your node and passing it to the `ApiPromise.create()` method to form a robust connection.

 ## 3. Instantiating the Saturn Class:

-Create an instance of the `Saturn` class by passing the `api` object (created in step 2) to the constructor.
-This will give you a `saturn` object that you can use to interact with the SDK.
+You're ready to unlock the toolbox!
+Create an instance of the `Saturn` class by using your connection (`api` object) as the key.

 ```typescript
 const saturn = new Saturn({ api });